zakk-h/HarvestHope/README.md

 # Scripts
 Additionally, there are several scripts included in the project that can perform the following tasks:
 - Estimate the price of phone models based on predefined criteria.
 - Use a language model to generate price estimates for phone models.
+The GPT-2 model runs locally and provides a free method for estimating prices without the same casework and predefined criteria, but as it is a text-generation model without real-time data, it is very inaccurate.
-- Merge data from different CSV files to create a comprehensive dataset.
+- Merge data from different CSV files to create a comprehensive dataset of billing and subscription information.